samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 Notice how the `member` and the `score` are listed in sequence and not next to each other.
 As we can see, the members are stored in `tickets` in ascending order based on their score.

-Being able to return slices of a data structure is one of the great benefits of a Sorted Set.
-With Lists, we saw that it was easy to get the element in the header or the tail but not so easy to get the element in the middle.
-With a Sorted Set, we can request a subset, for example, whose header is the element in the middle of the full range and the tail is the last element in the Sorted Set.
-Then, we could extract that subset header to get the element in the middle of the Sorted Set.

 ## Using Redis as a Session Store

 The most relevant use of Redis in the authentication and authorization workflows of a web application is to serve as a session store.

 As recognized by [Amazon Web Services](https://aws.amazon.com/redis/), the in-memory architecture of Redis provides developers with high availability and persistence that makes it a popular choice to store and manage session data for internet-scale applications.
 Its lightning-fast performance provides us with the super low latency, optimal scale, and resiliency that we need to manage session data such as user profiles, user settings, session state, and credential management.

-As detailed by [Redis Labs](https://redislabs.com/blog/cache-vs-session-store/), a web application that is session-oriented starts a session when the user logs in.
+[Roshan Kumar](https://twitter.com/roshankumar), from [Redis Labs](https://redislabs.com/), explains on his ["Cache vs. Session Store"](https://redislabs.com/blog/cache-vs-session-store/) article that a session-oriented web application starts a session when the user logs in.
 The session is active until the user logs out or the session times out.
-During the session lifecycle, the web application stores all session-related data in the main memory (a database like MongoDB, for example) or in a session store that doesn't lose the data when the application goes down (a store like Redis, for example).
+During the session lifecycle, the web application stores all session-related data in the main memory (RAM) or in a session store that doesn't lose the data when the application goes down.
+This session store can be implemented using Redis that, despite being an in-memory store, is able to persist data by [writing transaction logs sequentially in the disk](https://medium.com/@denisanikin/what-an-in-memory-database-is-and-how-it-persists-data-efficiently-f43868cff4c1).

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/redis/session-store-temp" alt="A session-oriented application diagram">
   <small>Source: <a href="https://redislabs.com/blog/cache-vs-session-store/">Redis Labs: Cache vs. Session Store</a></small>
 </p>

+Roshan further explains that session stores rely on reading and writing data to the in-memory database.
+The session store data isn’t temporary and it becomes the only source of truth when the session is live.
+For that reason, the session store needs to meet the "data durability requirements of a true database."

 {% include tweet_quote.html quote_text="According to @RedisLabs, a session store requires high availability and durability to support transactional data and uninterrupted user engagement.
 You can achieve that easily using #Redis." %}

 In a future post, we are going to learn in depth how to use Redis to engineer a solid session store.
 Stay tuned!

 {% include asides/about-auth0.markdown %}